 It is known that some e-liquid ingredients can cause cracking, frosting or even melting of poly-carbonate, plastic or acrylic tanks and tubes.
 Flavorings such as absinthe, cinnamon, spearmint, citrus and cola liquids can cause this damage and are better off being used in a vape tank that is glass, Pyrex or metal.

-5. E-Liquid contains anti-freeze: Wrong, PG can be used as part of anti-freeze but VG can be used to make explosives – an e cig is not a bomb either.
-The worst thing will be that you may be one of the very few people allergic to PG and need to use a high VG juice.
+Wrong, PG can be used as part of anti-freeze but VG can be used to make explosives – an e cig is not a bomb either.
+The worst thing will be that you may be one of the very few people allergic to PG and need to use e liquid that is 100% VG.